 Hank Williams Jr., Marty Stuart and legendary songwriter Dean Dillon make up the Country Music Hall of Fame and Museum's Class of 2020.
-The Country Music Hall of Fame and Museum in Nashville made the announcement on Wednesday, August 12.
+The Country Music Hall of Fame and Museum in Nashville made the announcement on Aug.
+12, 2020, with the induction ceremony coming over a year later on Sunday (Nov.
+21).

 "Bocephus has been eyeing this one for awhile.
 It's a bright spot during a difficult year," Williams Jr. said in a statement.